 Hours Monday - Saturday 1-5 P.M.

 Tours can be scheduled before or after hours by contacting us at 996-3209 or Pam@mitchellcarnegie.com.

 The Mitchell Area Historical Society program meetings are held at the Carnegie Resource Center on the third Monday of each month at 7 p.m.
 Check the events calendar for our program schedule.
-The Carnegie Resource Center operations meetings are held on the first Thursday of the month at Fanny Horner's Eating Establishment, 1691 N. Main St., at 7 p.m.
+The Carnegie Resource Center operations meetings are held on the Third Thursday of the month at Fanny Horner's Eating Establishment, 1691 N. Main St., at 7 p.m.

 Officers of the Mitchell Area Historical Society:

 Chris Festvog - Secretary

 The Mitchell Genealogical Society meets at the Carnegie Resource Center on the first Monday of the month.
 There is a business meeting at 6pm and a program at 7pm.
 Check the events calendar for program scheduled.